-Several things happened: (1) you got a new image with the thresholded particles fit by ellipses; (2) a Summary box listing the number of features, total area, average size (in pixels), %Area, Mean (average color intensity), average Minor and Major axes, and average angle; and best of all (3) under it, a Results table giving data about EACH feature: lengths of major and minor axes, and ANGLE.
-The table documents every particle (you could set a minimum pixel size to ignore below that Analyze Particles, set min to say 4).
+Several things happened: (1) you got a new image with the thresholded particles fit by ellipses; (2) a Summary box listing the number of features, area, average size (in pixels) and total area (says fraction, means % I assume); and best of all (3) under it, a Results table giving data about EACH feature: lengths of major and minor axes, and ANGLE.
+The table documents every particle (you could set a minimum pixel size to ignore below that Analyze \rightarrow Analyze Particles, set min to say 4).
 Here we can look for a preferred angle for the particles which you could plot (e.g., in a "rose diagram") to look for a direction fabric.

 The angle is the strike of the long axis of the particle, with 0 degrees being due east, and going counterclockwise (thus 90 is straight up, 'north').
-On the Results window, click File Save as, and as a file the default is .xls format, although you have to tell it that it is tab delimited.
+Click File \rightarrow Save as, and as a file the default is .xls format, although you have to tell it that it is tab delimited.

-→ Put your data in a histogram.
+\rightarrow Put your data in a histogram.
 Use any program you have access to.
-As a last resort, you can use Excel, though it is not totally trustworthy (=not exactly accurate, but close enough for this exercise)> Important!
+As a last resort, you can use Excel, though it is not totally trustworthy (=not exactly accurate, but close enough for this exercise)>

+Important!
 Excel does NOT automatically create proper histograms!
 The x-axis of a histogram must be the angles (i.e. 0 to 180°), with as many bins as you want e.g. if bins are every 10°, you'd have 18, and the height of each bin would be the cumulative sum of as many particles with that angle.
 See appendix at end for instructions on making histogram in Excel.
 (Note: Excel actually is not the best way to make histograms, esp. for publication-it creates erroneous plots.)